Heroin is a deadly substance associated with a high risk of heroin overdose.

 - Behavioral Therapy: During the first few days in detox, patients begin behavioral therapy.
 It is done with professionals to determine what is causing their use.
 Cognitive behavior therapy, alongside behavior management, is typical.
 It is usually combined with other evidence-based treatments.

-- FDA-approved Medications: Medication-assisted treatments usually help treat the symptoms of withdrawal.
+- Medication Management: Medication-assisted treatments usually help treat the symptoms of withdrawal.

 Start your admission